Franz Marek: Career and views

 In 1934 Marek joined the Communist Party.
 He exiled to France in 1938 when Austria became part of the Nazi Germany.
 He was one of the leaders of the French resistance movement and coedited a publication entitled Nouvelles d’Autriche–Österreichische Nachrichten.
 When France was occupied by the Nazis Marek was arrested and sentenced to death and was freed only after the liberation of Paris in 1944.
 He could return to Austria in 1946.
 He assumed several posts in the Communist Party and was appointed editor-in-chief of Weg und Ziel, party's theoretical journal, in 1946.
 He also edited Wiener Tagebuch.
 In 1948 Marek was made a member of the political bureau of the Communist Party.

 Marek first adhered to the Stalinist approach.
 In 1960s he became a critic of it and proposed to develop a European version of communism termed as Eurocommunism.
+He and another party member Ernst Fischer produced many writings on Karl Marx and Vladimir Lenin in 1968 and 1969 to show that the genuine Marxism–Leninism was very different from the Stalinism-based Communism.
+Marek also published German version of the book Testament of Vargas in 1969 which contained criticisms of the Hungarian economist Eugen Varga.

-Due to these views and his stance against the invasion of Czechoslovakia by the Soviet Union he was removed from the Communist Party in 1970.
+Due to these views and his stance against the invasion of Czechoslovakia by the Soviet Union he was removed from the Communist Party led by Franz Muhri in 1970.

 Personal life and death

 Marek was married to Tilly Spiegel who was also a resistance member.
 They divorced in 1974.
+He later married journalist Barbara Coudenhove.
 Marek died of a heart attack on 28 June 1979.